osohq/oso/new-docs/content/python/reference/classes.md

 ## Working with Python Types

-oso’s Python authorization library allows you to write policy rules over Python objects directly.
-This document explains how different types of Python objects can be used in oso policies.
+Oso’s Python authorization library allows you to write policy rules over Python objects directly.
+This document explains how different types of Python objects can be used in Oso policies.

 {{< callout "Note" "blue" >}}
   More detailed examples of working with application classes can be found in